kiransingh99/project-trubisky/README.md

 	- interface
 		- add inputs to create a processed file for one/all raw data file (ie update all files)
 	- processed data files
+		- remove offsets and convert units (m/s/s, rad/s, rad)
+		- low pass filter/smoother - set parameters at beginning of method
 		- remove any given column
 		- discard zero readings as sensors haven't been set up properly
-		- smooth/low pass filter data
 		- calculate speed in ball centred coordinates
 		- calculate speed in x-y coordinates
 		- calculate position in x-y coordinates